person in handcuffs while another person in the foreground holds a bag of illegal drugs

 Schedule I

 Schedule I drugs are considered to be the most dangerous, having the highest potential for dependency and abuse, in addition to having no medical use.
-Such drugs could include Fentanyl and opiates such as heroin, cocaine, and LSD.
+Such drugs could include:

 Although marijuana is currently legal to possess in Florida with a Medical Marijuana ID card, it remains classified as a Schedule I substance at the federal level.
 Those found in possession without an ID card could be charged with a misdemeanor or felony.